-Chris Marren, drama, film festivals, Jason Clarke, Juan Pope, Lakewood, Michelle Johnston, movies, Naomi Watts, Paul Pape, Phillip Noyce, reviews, Sierra Maltby, TIFF, Toronto International Film Festival
+Chris Marren, drama, film festivals, Jason Clarke, Juan Pope, Lakewood, Michelle Johnston, movies, Naomi Watts, Paul Pape, Phillip Noyce, reviews, Sierra Maltby, The Desperate Hour, TIFF, Toronto International Film Festival

 September 12, 2021

 [Editor’s Note: After this movie premiered at the 2021 Toronto International Film Festival, Vertical Entertainment and Roadside Attractions acquired the movie and changed the movie’s title from “Lakewood” to “The Desperate Hour.”]

 Culture Representation: Taking place in a fictional U.S. city called Lakewood, the dramatic film “Lakewood” features a predominantly white cast of characters (with one African American and one Latino) representing the working-class and middle-class.

 Culture Clash: A widowed mother races against time to get to the high school where her teenage son is at during a school shooting.

 Culture Audience: “Lakewood” will appeal primarily to people who are fans of star Naomi Watts, but this movie is an erratic mix of realistic suspense and unrealistic melodrama.

 “Lakewood” is intriguing but infuriating in how it depicts a mother’s frantic attempts to “rescue” her teenage son during a deadly shooting spree at his high school.
 Thanks to star Naomi Watts’ talent, the movie authentically shows how parents would panic in this situation and would want to do whatever it takes to get their children to safety.
 However, “Lakewood” becomes a tacky melodrama and demolishes a lot of the movie’s credibility with a few manipulative plot twists, including the heroic mother suddenly acting as if she’s a member of law enforcement.